FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ### **Story 15: Login**

-As an user, I want to be able to login to the app.
+As an user, I want to be able to login to the app, so that I can use all the available features.

 _User interface mockups_